UK royals brace as Harry-Meghan doc promises ‘full truth’

 LONDON (AP) — Britain’s monarchy braced for more bombshells to be lobbed over the palace gates Thursday as Netflix released the first three episodes of a series that promises to tell the “full truth” about Prince Harry and Meghan’s estrangement from the royal family.

-Promoted with two dramatically edited trailers that hint at racism and a “war against Meghan,” the series “Harry & Meghan” is the couple’s latest effort to tell the world why they walked away from royal life and moved to Southern California almost three years ago.
-It is expected to expand on criticism of the royal family and British media delivered in a series of interviews over the past 18 months.,
+Promoted with two dramatically edited trailers that hinted at racism and a “war against Meghan,” the series “Harry & Meghan” is the couple’s latest effort to tell the world why they walked away from royal life and moved to Southern California almost three years ago.
+It is expected to expand on criticism of the royal family and British media delivered in a series of interviews over the past 18 months.

 Netflix released the first three hour-long episodes on Thursday, with three more due Dec.
 15. The documentary includes video diaries recorded by Meghan and Harry — apparently on their phones — in March 2020, amid the couple’s acrimonious split from the royal family and move to the United States.